Yash620-maker/GFG_Cloud_Hackathon_StarterKit/README.md

 4. Start implementing from the TODOs and hints.
 5. Push regularly and use PRs / Issues like a real dev.
 6. Document your final architecture in your track README.

-Absolutely — here’s a polished, Pokémon-flavored version ready to paste into your README 👇 (Organized + clearer + action-ready)

 ---

 ## Local Software vs Cloud Alternatives